 Fax: (406) 275-4806

-MSN ~ Nurse Midwifery from SUNY – Stony Brook, NY
+MSN ~ Nurse Midwifery SUNY, Stony Brook, NY

-Doctorate of Nursing Practice from University of Massachusetts Amherst
+Doctorate of Nursing Practice, University of Massachusetts, Amherst, ME

 Brenda Strysko DNP, CNM, FNP-BC has a vast background of clinical experience.
 She is a Family Nurse Practitioner and Certified Nurse Midwife.
 She has decades of experience in Women’s Health and Family Practice.
 Brenda earned her BSN from Oral Roberts University, her MSN in Nurse Midwifery from SUNY – Stony Brook, NY and her Post Master’s Family Nurse Practitioner and Doctorate of Nursing Practice from UMASS – Amherst.

 A Montana native, her nursing career has carried her clinically to east coast teaching hospitals in Massachusetts, clinical practice in Vermont, and globally, serving 10 years in Zimbabwe, Africa.
 In addition to clinical practice, Brenda has taught and precepted at the graduate, baccalaureate, and associate level with Simmons College, Maryville University, Northwest University, Southern Vermont College, and Greenfield Community College.

 She holds numerous certifications which include the American Academy of Nurse Practitioners, and the American College of Nurse Midwifery.
 She is a member of Sigma Theta Tau International Honor Society.
 She is the recipient of the Med Send Award for Medical Missions and Global Health Care; the Elizabeth Woolrich Foundation Hospice, Palliative and End of Life Care Award; and the Davis Grant Teaching Award for curriculum innovation and pedagogical revisioning.